Top 10 Easy to Grow Flowering Ornamental Houseplants

 Jungle Geraniums need regular watering but do not over water the plant.
 These plants need bright light to bloom.
 They cannot tolerate temperatures below 15 degrees centigrade.
 These plants can be propagated easily by taking stem cuttings during spring.

 The botanical name of the Kaffir Lily is Clivia miniata, native to South Africa.
-Kaffir Lily is easy to grow beautiful ornamental flowering houseplant that requires little maintenance.
+Kaffir Lily is easy to grow and requires little maintenance.

 The flowers of the Kaffir Lily bloom in clusters.
 Each cluster has ten to twenty flowers that are trumpet shaped with orange petals with a yellow colored center.
 The Kaffir Lilly plant varieties bloom in colors of red, white and yellow.
 The leaves of the Kaffir Lily are dark green and arch over each other.